Websites listed in the ebook edition

 The text of a 2020 updating of the New American Standard Bible of 1963 (NT) and 1971 (OT), revised in 1995, is on Bible Gateway at http://www.biblegateway.com/versions/New-American-Standard-Bible-NASB/.

 The text of the Good News Translation of 1966 (NT) and 1976 (OT) (formerly called the Good News Bible or Today’s English Version) is on Bible Gateway at http://www.biblegateway.com/versions/Good-News-Translation-GNT-Bible/.

 Contemporary English Version

 The text of the Contemporary English Version of 1995 is on Bible Gateway at http://www.biblegateway.com/versions/Contemporary-English-Version-CEV-Bible/.

 New Living Translation

-The text of the New Living Translation of 1996 is on Bible Gateway at http://www.biblegateway.com/versions/New-Living-Translation-NLT-Bible/.
+The text of the 2015 edition of the New Living Translation, first published in 1996, is on Bible Gateway at http://www.biblegateway.com/versions/New-Living-Translation-NLT-Bible/.

 New International Version